Consistent and Scalable Composite Likelihood Estimation of Probit Models with Crossed Random Effects: Simulations

 \subsection{Computational cost}

-Computational cost is the first and most critical quantity to consider since methods that are too expensive cannot be used, regardless of their quality.
 Figure \ref{fig:times211} shows the average computation times for the three methods, obtained on a 16-core 3.5 GHz AMD processor equipped with 128 GB of RAM.
-It also shows regression lines of log cost versus $\log(N)$, marked with the regression slopes.
-The ARC and oracle method's slope are both very nearly $1$ as expected.
+It also shows regression lines of log cost versus $\log N$, marked with the regression slopes.
+The all-row-column and oracle method's slope are both very nearly $1$ as expected.
 The Laplace method slope is clearly larger than $1$ and, as noted above, we curtailed the sample sizes used for that case to keep costs reasonable.
+If we extrapolate the Laplace cost to $N=10^8$, comparable to the Netflix data \citep{bennett2007netflix}, then the cost grows past 12.9 days while the all-row-column cost grows only to about 45 minutes.
+The computational cost of all-row-column can be further reduced with parallel computing by distributing the approximations of the R+C one-dimensional integrals across multiple cores.

-Similar estimated computational costs were obtained for the other seven settings as shown in the Supplementary Material.
+Similar estimated computational costs were obtained for the other seven settings as summarized in Table~\ref{tab:timings} which shows estimated computational cost rates for all eight very close to $1$.
+The oracle slope is consistently close to $1$ in imbalanced settings and somewhat bigger than $1$ in balanced ones.
+The Laplace slope is consistently larger than $1$.
+It tends to be higher for balanced settings although one of the imbalanced cases also has a large slope.

+We have investigated the data behind the oracle slopes, but cannot yet explain the mild superlinearity we sometimes see.
+The number of Fisher-scoring iterations used by the oracle method varies at small sample sizes but is consistently near seven at larger sample sizes where the superlinearity is more prominent.
+We have seen some outliers in the computation times at small sample sizes but not at large sample sizes.
+Replacing the means at different $N$ by medians does not materially change the slopes.
+We consider the amount of unexplained nonlinearity to be small but not negligible.
+For example, when going from $N=10^3$ to $N=10^6$ a rate like $N^{1.06}$ yields a roughly 1500 fold cost increase instead of the expected 1000 fold increase.
+The anomaly is concentrated in the balanced simulations, but knowing this has not been enough to identify the cause.